-12 Outdoor Restaurants in Boston that Are Great for Families
+18 Outdoor Restaurants in Boston That Are Fun for Families

 Some of these great outdoor restaurants even made our list of places where kids can play while you relax, the ultimate combination for happy dining as a family.
-Check websites or call before heading out to find out each individual restaurant's policies about reservations and other safety guidelines, and then enjoy the refreshing pleasures of a meal outside your own—or any!—four walls.
+Check websites or call before heading out to find out each individual restaurant's policies about reservations and other safety guidelines, and then enjoy the refreshing pleasures of a meal outside!

 Note that as of press time, state regulations mandate that restaurants serve groups of 6 or fewer at any one table and space tables 6 feet apart.
 Diners must wear face coverings on restaurant property unless seated at a table, so bring your chicest or cutest face masks for the whole family!